os-cau/cau-repl/docs/installation.md

 depends on the separation provided by Java's module system.

-_Remark_: it is currently not possible to patch the class that the agent triggers on (by the time it is seen, it is to late to block it).
+_Remark_: it is currently not possible to patch the class that the agent triggers on (by the time it is seen, it is too late to block it).
 So make sure to select a trigger that triggers in the correct classloader, but before the first class you would like to patch.

 ## MyCoRe plugin